RAF Harrington: United States Army Air Forces use

 The airfield was opened in September 1943 and was originally planned as a satellite for No. 84 Operational Training Unit RAF at RAF Desborough.
-The airfield was built by 826th and 852nd Engineer Battalions of the US Army intended for heavy bomber use and was completed in the spring of 1944.
+The airfield, intended for heavy bomber use, was built by 826th and 852nd Engineer Battalions of the US Army and was completed in the spring of 1944.

 Harrington was allocated to the United States Army Air Forces Eighth Air Force and assigned USAAF designation Station 179.

 USAAF Station Units assigned to RAF Harrington were: